miskatonicstudio/goat/README.md

 TODO: picture of remote button

 The template uses some global variables (AutoLoad).
-One of them is the state of the game.
-Currently, 4 states are implemented:
+One of them is the mode of the game.
+Currently, 4 modes are implemented:

 * `EXPLORING` the player is moving and interacting with the 3D environment
 * `INVENTORY` the player is browsing 3D items in the inventory